-3.5.2.
-Integrated Diagnostic Mechanism
+3.5.
+On-board Diagnostic Features

 The HAC 37xy features two groups of diagnostic functions.
 The first group contains basic functions that are always active.
 The second group can be activated by the customer and contains supervision and self-tests related to the signal path and sensor memory.